 In this case the court had to determine if the executor had engaged in activities that amounted to breaches of his fiduciary duty.
 An executor is a fiduciary with respect to an estate.
 This means that the executor must make decisions with respect to estate assets that are only in the best interest of the estate.
 An executor is not allowed to engage in self-dealing.
 This means that the executor is not allowed to make transactions involving estate assets that are in his or her interest.

-This is a probate case where the decedent died on May 1, 2004, leaving a will which was admitted to probate on July 7, 2004.
-The decedent was survived by his four children.
-The will makes pre-residuary cash bequests of $45,000.00 to each of the children.
-The will further provides that the decedent’s residuary estate be divided equally among his four children.
-Letters testamentary issued to Executor on July 7, 2004.
+The decedent, E. Casaceli, died on May 1, 2004, leaving a will which was admitted to probate on July 7, 2004.
+The decedent was survived by his four children, Gr.
+Casaceli, Ga.
+Casaceli, S. Casaceli, P. Smith.
+Gr.
+Casaceli was appointed executor.
+The will provided that each of the children except for Ga.
+Casaceli receive cash bequests of $45,000.00.
+The residuary estate was to be divided equally among the four children.